slane2014/Data_Cleaning_course_project/README.md

 * features: "UCI HAR Dataset/features.txt"
 * activity_labels: "UCI HAR Dataset/activity_labels.txt"

+The following steps describe the five sections within run_analysis.R that correspond to the five requirements of this programming assignment.

 ##### STEP 1
 Step 1 merges the training and the test sets to create one data set.
 It aggregates all training and test data together into a data.frame, called aggr.
 The step also binds all